1. Acropolis Hill and the Parthenon

 8. Ancient Cemetery of Kerameikos

 The archaeological site of Kerameikos is located at the heart of Athens and used to be the official cemetery of the ancient city.
 Its name derives from the ancient settlement of potters (ceramic artists) and their workshops that were situated there in antiquity (and still are, actually).
 The area was divided into two sections, the "inside" and the "outside" Kerameikos when the Themistoclean Wall was built in the 5th century BC.
 The two sections were linked by two of the most important gates of Ancient Athens.
 The Dipylon was a large monumental structure and was considered the “greatest gate of the ancient world”.
 The Sacred Gate was the other important gate of Classical Athens.
 It took its name from the Sacred Way, the road that led the procession from Kerameikos to Eleusis for the Eleusinian Mysteries, the most sacred religious rites in the Ancient Greek world.
 At the outside section of this landmark, one would find the official cemetery of the city.
 It was there that the great Pericles delivered his famous funeral oration for the fallen warriors of the 1st year of the Peloponnesian War and was buried one year later.
-Walking past the extravagant and the simpler burial monuments and seeing them how they change depending on the time period, it is like walking past the centuries and the people’s beliefs about death and the afterlife.
+Walking past the extravagant and the simpler burial monuments and seeing how they change depending on the time period, is like walking past the centuries and the people’s beliefs about death and the afterlife.

 9. Archaeological site of Eleusis